47 THORNDIKE STREET CAMBRIDGE, MA 02141 | 617-250-6800

 Developing a broad global curriculum that meets the needs of students graduating into a complex and changing world is a significant academic goal at Lafayette College.
 Working closely with faculty and College administration, GUND is designing the Oechsle Center for Global Education as a dynamic, collaborative learning environment with international connectivity.

 The new 18,400 square-foot building will house the International Affairs Program and the Department of Anthropology and Sociology and will be a key locus of activity for area studies programs and a hub of interdisciplinary interaction.
-Construction is slated for completion in 2014.
 Read more about the Oechsle Center for Global Education at Lafayette College.

 As Perkins' first ever social hub for students, the Grousbeck Center combines technology and recreational amenities to facilitate education, vocational training and social skills development.
 In addition to the student-focused areas, the Grousbeck Center also includes dedicated training facilities for Perkins teachers and visiting educators.
 GUND's design incorporates a variety of innovative universal design concepts that appeal to all the senses and engage the diverse student body.